ChadSWilliamson/Elk-Stack-Project/README.md

 1. Login to Kibana > Add Metric Data > Docker Metrics > DEB > Getting Started
 2. Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amd64.deb

-- Which file is the playbook?
-Where do you copy it?
-  - Answer : For the ANSIBLE : We will create the my-playbook1.yml as our playbook.
+-  We will create the my-playbook1.yml as our playbook.

-- See the final solution of the Ansible Playbook
-  - Answer : For FILEBEAT: We will create filbeat-playbook.yml as our playbook.
+-  For FILEBEAT: We will create filbeat-playbook.yml as our playbook.

-- See the final solution of the Filebeat Playbook
-  - Answer: For METRICBEAT: We will create metricbeat-playbook.yml as our playbook.
+-  For METRICBEAT: We will create metricbeat-playbook.yml as our playbook.

-- Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 How to Download and Edit the Ansible Configuration file